 Caterers supply food and related services to clients at private or public functions held somewhere other than where the food was prepared.
 Caterers must obtain a permit.
 All food served by a caterer must be prepared at a location that has been approved by Environmental Health to serve as a commissary.
-To obtain a valid health permit submit an application packet (PDF) with the appropriate fee (PDF) to Environmental Health.
-For individual pages from the application packet, please see our permits, forms and fees page.
+To obtain a caterers permit, submit a complete application packet (PDF) with the appropriate fee (PDF) to Environmental Health.
+For individual pages from the application packet, please see our permits, forms, and fees page.

 To use forms marked as "PDF-fillable form," open the form you need by clicking on the appropriate link, click on the download icon in the upper right, rename the form, and save it locally (i.e. to your desktop).
 Close your website browser, and then open the PDF you just saved in Adobe Acrobat Reader.
 Now you can type in the fields and sign electronically.
 Be sure to save your changes, and then attach your completed form in an email to us.

-Restaurants and markets that provide catering services are required to obtain a catering permit in addition to their current annual health permit.
-An example is when a facility prepares the food, transports the food to the event to be catered, and provides staff services and/or multi-use utensils.
+Restaurants or markets that wish to provide catering services are required to obtain a catering permit in addition to their current annual health permit.
+An example of catering is when a facility prepares the food, transports the food to the event to be catered, and provides staff services and/or multi-use utensils.
 A facility that only delivers food and disposable utensils with no additional services provided does not require a catering permit.

 Cooks-for-Hire are individuals hired to prepare food at a client’s home or private function.
-Requirements include: